Simonko-912/mail2.0/README.md

 python3 server.py
 ```

-# How  to pick a mail2.0 adress?
+# How to Pick a Mail2.0 Address?
 Just write `any@ip` any you can have any like `bob@ip` and the ip is the ip or domain of a server so example `bob@example.com` or `bob@111.111.11.111`